gradientinstitute/aboleth/docs/quickstart.rst

+.. _quickstart:

 Quick Start Guide
 =================

-In Aboleth we use function composition, that we have implemented with the right-shift operator, ``>>``, to compose neural network models.
-These models are classes that when called return a TensorFlow computational graph (really a ``tf.Tensor``).
+In Aboleth we use function composition to compose machine learning models.
+These models are callable python classes that when called return a TensorFlow computational graph (really a ``tf.Tensor``).
 We can best demonstrate this with a few examples.

 .. _log_clas: